 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-If your child snores or has trouble breathing at night, it may not just mean that she’s a noisy sleeper.
-It could be a sign that she has obstructive sleep apnea (OSA), a common and treatable condition in which breathing is repeatedly blocked during sleep.
+If your child snores or has trouble breathing at night, he or she may not just be a noisy sleeper.
+It could be a sign of obstructive sleep apnea (OSA), a condition in which breathing is repeatedly blocked during sleep.
+OSA affects about 2 to 5 percent of children and teenagers.

-OSA is the most common type of sleep apnea.
-It affects about 2 to 5 percent of children, infants and teenagers.
-Its most common symptoms are snoring, gasping and noisy or difficult breathing during sleep.
-OSA can also cause children to be unusually tired, irritable or hyperactive during the day or to perform below their potential at school.
+OSA can cause children to be tired, irritable or hyperactive during the day and to perform below their potential at school.

-OSA is generally very treatable with airway pressure devices, surgery or other therapies.
-At Boston Children’s Hospital, we treat OSA at our Sleep Center, through a team of board-certified sleep specialists with training in disciplines including pulmonary medicine, neurology and developmental medicine.
-Children whose sleep apnea is caused by enlargement of their adenoids and tonsils are also treated in the General Otolaryngology Program (ear, nose and throat specialists).
+At Boston Children’s Hospital, the specialists in our Sleep Center include a team of board-certified clinicians with training in pulmonary medicine, neurology, developmental medicine, otolaryngology (ear, nose and throat or ENT) and dentistry.
+Children whose sleep apnea is caused by enlargement of their adenoids and tonsils are also treated in the General Otolaryngology Program.